 While teaching, math and Math Immersion Fellows work toward a master’s degree in education, concentrating in mathematics.
 Most Fellows are certified to teach grades 7-12; however, some universities train Math Immersion Fellows to teach grades 5-9 only, and all Math Immersion Fellows are encouraged to seek middle school-level math positions.
 Learn more about the subsidized master’s degree in education.

 Teaching Math in New York City

 The Math Immersion Program

-The New York City Teaching Fellows program offers the only Math Immersion program in New York City, allowing candidates with an interest in teaching math, but without the state-required bachelor’s degree in math, physics, engineering, or statistics, to participate in an additional two weeks of training and become certified to teach math in New York City.
+The New York City Teaching Fellows program offers the only Math Immersion program in New York City, allowing candidates with an interest in teaching math, but without the state-required bachelor’s degree in math, to participate in an additional two weeks of training and become certified to teach math in New York City.